-Amina J. Mohammed, the recipient of the 2015 Ford Family Notre Dame Award for Human Development and Solidarity, has more than 30 years experience as a development practitioner in the public and private sectors as well as civil society.
+Amina J. Mohammed, the recipient of the 2015 Ford Family Notre Dame Award for International Development and Solidarity, has more than 30 years experience as a development practitioner in the public and private sectors as well as civil society.

 Mohammed was recently confirmed by the Nigerian Senate as a senior minister in the new cabinet of President Muhammadu Buhari.
 Previously, she served three administrations as senior special assistant to the president of Nigeria on the Millennium Development Goals.